lingui/js-lingui/website/docs/tutorials/cli.md

 ## Catalogs in VCS and CI

-The `locale/_build` folder and `locale/*/*.js` (compiled catalogs) are safe to be ignored by your VCS.
-What you do need to keep in VCS are the JSON files (`locale/*/*.json`) that contain the messages for translators.
-The JavaScript functions that return the actual translations when your app runs in production are created from those JSON files.
-See [Excluding build files](/docs/guides/excluding-build-files.md) guide for more info.

-If you're using a CI, it is a good idea to add the `yarn extract` and `yarn compile` commands to your build process.
+If you're using CI, it is a good idea to add `yarn compile` to your build process.
+Alternatively, you can also use a [loader](/docs/ref/loader.md).

+Depending on your localization setup, you might also want to run `yarn extract` in CI and upload the extracted messages to a translation service.

+Also see the [Excluding build files](/docs/guides/excluding-build-files.md) guide for more info.

 ## Further reading